 If you're a visitor to South East Queensland, SEEQ card is an easy and convenient travel option to explore the region.
 Plus, it comes with over $700 value in offers and discounts to use at more than 80 key tourist attractions.

-A single paper ticket is a one-way ticket which can be used on buses, trains and ferries.
+A single paper ticket is a one-way ticket which can be used on buses, trains, ferries and trams.

 Tickets are valid in specific zones

 Our public transport network is divided into zones.

 A paper ticket is valid for travel in particular zones.
 Make sure you buy a ticket which covers all the zones you'll need to travel in.

 With a single paper ticket, you can transfer between any number of buses, trains, ferries and trams in a two hour window (within the zones your ticket is for).

 The two hours starts when you buy your ticket.

 Transfers must be made between different route numbered services (return journeys are not permitted).

 Passengers travelling through 11 zones or more will have their final transfer time extended by 90 minutes.